notEthan/scorpio/README.md

 A model representing a resource needs to be configured, minimally, with:

-- the OpenAPI document for the REST API
+- the OpenAPI document describing the API
 - the schemas that represent instances of the model, if any

 If the resource has HTTP operations associated with it (most, but not all resources will):